MdEhsanulHaqueKanan/MdEhsanulHaqueKanan/README.md

 This section highlights projects focused on the core automation and infrastructure of Machine Learning Operations.

-###  Scalable ML Service: Ad Sales Prediction with CI/CD & MLflow
+###  Scalable ML Service: Ad Sales Prediction with CI/CD & MLflow (Full-Stack with React & Flask)
 A complete MLOps pipeline and full-stack application that automatically tests and deploys a containerized Flask API to Render, consumed by a modern React frontend deployed on Vercel.

 #### Highlights: